NickScottProducer/vultrDeploy/README.md

 INSTRUCTIONS:

-Run the "startupScriptCreator(RUN THIS PROGRAM FIRST)" file first
+Run the "startupScriptCreator(RUN THIS PROGRAM FIRST).py" file first

 Then run the "vultrDeploy.py" file